MJeorrett/Estimatey/README.md

 - On startup we sync historic logged time from float.
 Float has restrictions on the size of date range you can request and so at the moment we can only sync up to 1 year of historic data.

 ## Road Map
-- :construction: Write service to sync logged time from Float.
-    - :construction: Basic implementation fetch all every time.
-    - Persist historic data - after say a month we can assume that logged time won't change or maybe we can read the `locked` parameter.
-We need to do this so we aren't fetching an every growing list of time logs and / or hit the 200 per page limit which means we would have to do paginated fetching.
-Will also need to support syncing historic data for a newly hooked up project with lots of logged time - this could be tricky...
 - Last sync / next sync indicator
 - See if base workItem table would make things easier.
 - See if we can remove DevOpsId and insert id from DevOps into the Id column.